OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/edit.md

 * Use consistent convention such as all lowercase with dashes separating words, for example `deploy-website` (folder) and `deploy-website.md` (Markdown file).
-* If images are used, create a folder such as `pagename-images`, where `pagename` is the name of the content page and the indicated folder is the images for that page.
+* If images are used, create a folder such as `images` for imaged in a content folder.

 It is possible that other documentation will link to a page so some care should be taken not to frequently change filenames.